 Usability Services

-* Setting up, conducting, and analysing user testing with audience members representing various target user groups, working with people from various cultural backgrounds, speaking 3 languages adequately (English, German, Dutch).
+* I can perform both the automated usability tests and the manual ones such as specified in Section 508, as well as additional device-specific tests.* Setting up, conducting, and analysing user testing with audience members representing various target user groups, working with people from various cultural backgrounds, speaking 3 languages adequately (English, German, Dutch).

 * I can train developers, testers, and support team personnel in identifying and rectifying usability problems.